Top 10 Best Free Telehealth Platforms in 2026

 What Are the Limitations of Free Telehealth Platforms?

-• Session time limits: Many free plans cap video calls at 40 or 45 minutes, which creates disruption mid-consultation and requires rebooking for longer appointments.
+- Session time limits: Many free plans cap video calls at 40 or 45 minutes, disrupting mid-consultation.

-• Participant limits: Free plans often restrict calls to two participants, making group consultations or family-involved appointments impossible.
+- Participant limits: Free plans often restrict calls to two participants, making group consultations impossible.

-• No patient queuing or waiting room customization: Patients cannot be held in a virtual waiting room, which creates confusion and front-desk friction.
+- No patient queuing or waiting room customization: This creates confusion and front-desk friction.

-• ePHI risks: If the platform does not explicitly handle electronic protected health information (ePHI) under a BAA, any data stored or transmitted through it is a compliance liability.
+- Limited support and ePHI risks: Free tier users often lack live support.
+If the platform does not explicitly handle electronic protected health information (ePHI) under a BAA, any data stored or transmitted through it is a compliance liability.

-The result is that a practice attempting to build a compliant, functional telehealth workflow using a free video tool alongside disconnected billing and practice management software typically ends up spending more in staff time and lost revenue than it would by investing in an integrated, cost-effective platform from the start.
+The result is that a practice attempting to build a compliant telehealth workflow using a free video tool alongside disconnected software typically ends up spending more in staff time than it would by investing in an integrated platform from the start.

 Top 10 Free and Low-Cost Telehealth Platforms Compared